ruchisahota/gaia/v1/doc/documentation.md

 #### `lastSyncTime (time)`

-LastSyncTime is the time when the policy was last resolved
+LastSyncTime is the time when the policy was last resolved.

 | Characteristics | Value  |
 | -               | -:     |